+OCAD University’s constant evolution is based in the belief that creativity serves a vital function in society – that imaginations have the unique power to develop real-world solutions to improve and transform lives.
 To lead the helm of The Creative City Campus (CCC) project with looks to revitalize and expand the institution’s core creative spaces on McCaul Street will be two internationally-renowned firms, Morphosis and Teeple Architects, who will work with Two Row Architect, a 100 per cent native-owned and operated firm on the Six Nations in Southern Ontario, to create the Indigenous Visual Culture and Student Centre and to ensure that Indigeneity is embedded successfully throughout the project.

+Yesterday was World Peace Day, and during Father’s homily he mentioned that the Nativity scene is the perfect example of a symbol peace at Christmas.
+St. Francis of Assisi is credited with the creation of the first nativity scene in which he brought animals and humans together to celebrate Christ’s birth.
 This made me think of the Nativity scenes that are positioned in public spaces during the holiday season.
 In Hamilton, we are lucky to have a nativity scene positioned outside of city hall.
 I have one made of cardboard and little figurines.
 But the one that is probably the most famous is the annual display at the Metropolitan Museum of Art (MET) in New York City.
 The Christmas Tree and Neapolitan Baroque Creche, in the Museum’s Medieval Sculpture Hall.

 October of last year, I traveled to Lisbon Portugal to visit the 4th Lisbon Architecture Trienniale.
 As part of the opening the newly constructed MAAT (Museum of Art Architecture Technology) opened it’s doors to the public.
 The undulating structure, designed by AL_A is located on the River Tagus in the district of Belem, at the heart of an urban revitalization plan along Lisbon’s historic waterfront.